Who is Jiang Yu Shan (江玉山, Hisham Al-Haroun)

 What we have seen the master demonstrate is very impressive.
 He is almost as secretive as the masters before him.
 What you see online is literally only a tiny percentage of what he can do.

-What we are going to bring to the public in the upcoming Qigong course will be unprecedented in the West.
+What we are going to bring to the public in the upcoming Qigong course (Edit: the course is now available) will be unprecedented in the West.
 We believe the depth and size of this course will be a significant contribution to the West in terms of Qigong.

 The breathing material alone will blow your mind.
 Yet, it's still a small piece of the expertise and skill of Jiang Yu Shan.
 To learn the most advanced stuff, you have to become his disciple and very very few can do that.